 - Motor: Mahle ebikemotion

-Okay, strictly speaking this isn’t a gravel bike, but we’re going to include it here because the Bianchi Impulso E-Allroad TRK has plenty of multi-terrain potential.
+Another bike that isn’t a gravel bike, but we’ve included it here because the Bianchi Impulso E-Allroad TRK has plenty of multi-terrain potential.

 The bike has a slightly more upright riding position than the drop-bar gravel version, thanks to a tweaked cockpit design, while spec choices include SKS full-length mudguards, a rear rack and rear Lezyne lights powered by the Mahle X35 hub-based motor.